18 Cool Jamaican Gifts That Will Show You Did Your Research

 We always need more earphones.
 This is from the House of Marley brand.
 I have the wired earphones and can confirm that they’re of really great quality.
 Now that I’m seeing these I’m thinking of picking them up for myself as well.
 Here’s a Jamaican airpod case if you’re more of a bud kinda person.

 This lapel pin would make a great stocking stuffer!
 What an awesome way to rep in the boardroom.
-I didn’t realize the wide array of Jamaican gifts online actually and now I want this for myself.
+I didn’t realize the wide array of Jamaican gifts online, and now I want this for myself.
 I don’t even know why.

 This one isn’t even just for your Jamaican friends, it’s for you too!
-Goin on vacation to Jamaica?
+Going on vacation to Jamaica?
 Represent in one of these.
-These swim trunks, one-piece swimsuit, or incredibly cute one-shoulder bikini is a fashionable addition to anyone’s wardrobe whether you’re Jamaican or planning to visit soon.
+These swim trunks, one-piece swimsuitor incredibly cute one-shoulder bikinis are a fashionable addition to anyone’s wardrobe whether you’re Jamaican or planning to visit soon.

 I couldn’t leave Jamaican t-shirts out of the list.
 Everybody loves a good Jamaican tee, whether you’re from Jamaica or not.
 Here’s a polo shirt for the athletic guys and a Jamaican hat to pull it all together.

-High on the list of things Jamaicans love, dominoes!
+High on the list of things Jamaicans love, are dominoes!
 A staple at a Jamaican game night, you can find dominoes being played at every bar and street corner in some neighbourhoods in Jamaica.
 Even if your Jamaican friend doesn’t get the chance to play, they will smile when they realize you researched their culture to think of this Jamaican-themed gift.
+And for the diehards, keep it on-brand with a Jamaican-themed domino table.

 This one is for you too.
 Authentic Jamaican jerk sauce right from the source.
 This jerk sauce was a favourite of mine at home and I buy it from Amazon and use it wherever in the world I am.
 Use it on fish, chicken, meat, poultry, veggies, and everything you can put your hands on.